cawfree/autogist/README.md

 source ~/.bashrc
 ```

-## 🗞️ Publishing via the Commnand Line
+## 🗞️ Publishing via the Command Line

 ### Create a Gist